Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Introduction

+In terms of error, the best performing bounds on the inequality continuous dataset have an error of $9\%$ for lower bounds and $0.15\%$ on upper bounds.
+For the continuous equality dataset, the best performing have an error of $0.69\%$ on lower bounds and $4\%$ on upper bounds.
+On the MILP problems, as expected the error is bigger.
+When bounding the inequality MILPs, the smallest error is $39\%$ for the lower bounds and $0\%$ for the upper bounds.
+For the equality MILPs, the smallest error is $7.77\%$ to generate lower bounds and $0\%$ for upper bounds.
+For the facility location problems, the smallest lower bound error is $4.96\%$ and the smallest lower bound error for upper bounds is $5.07\%$.
+For the unit commitment dataset, the smallest lower and upper bound error is $47.5\%$ and $12\%$ respectively.
+In addition to the bounding methods, we also introduce a spatial branch-and-bound algorithm to compute these bounds with relatively small gaps and discuss its efficiency.

-\paragraph{Paper outline.} In Section \ref{sec:problem}, we formalise and analyse the problem at hand.
+\paragraph*{Paper outline.} In Section \ref{sec:problem}, we formalise and analyse the problem at hand.
 In Section \ref{sec:bounds}, we introduce all the bounding methods in the form of theorems and provide the associated proofs.
 A summary of the bounding methods is given in Table \ref{tab:methods}.
-The bounds are derived by applying the bounding methods on the primal or dual.
+Some methods work only on specific subsets of problems, like continous problems or non-negative variables.
 In Section \ref{sec:expe}, we introduce a new dataset of problems to serve as a benchmark and perform two experiments.
-First, we benchmark the different bounds on the data problems in terms of availability, precision and timing for providing upper and lower bounds compared to the ``naive" solution consisting of sampling 100 points in the interval.
-In that experiment, we divide the uncertainty interval into into $1, 5$ and $10$ uniform subintervals to assess the impact of refining the uncertainty interval on the bounds in terms of the three metrics.
-In the second experiment, we introduce an iterative algorithm that uses lower and upper bounds to compute the objective function and refines the uncertainty interval to minimize the gap between the bounds.
+First, we benchmark the different bounds on the data problems in terms of availability, precision and timing for providing upper and lower bounds.
+In the second experiment, we introduce a spatial branch-and-bound algorithm that uses lower and upper bounds to compute the objective function and refines the uncertainty interval to minimize the gap between the bounds.